Spring Education Group

-Spring Education Group (SEG), is an American private education company based in Campbell, California and West Chester, Pennsylvania.
+Spring Education Group (SEG), is an American private education company based in Campbell, California and West Chester, Pennsylvania and is majority-owned by investment funds administered by Primavera Holdings Limited, an investment firm owned by Chinese persons and principally based in Hong Kong with operations in the United States, China and Singapore.
 It operates a network of over 200 schools across 19 U.S. states, including early childhood education centers, K–12 private schools, and an online school.
 It includes Stratford School, Chesterbrook Academy, Merryhill School, BASIS Independent Schools, LePort Montessori, and Laurel Springs School.

 History

-Spring Education Group was formed by combining Stratford School, LePort Montessori Schools, Nobel Learning Communities, and Basis Schools in 2017 and 2018.
+Spring Education Group was formed by combining Stratford School, LePort Montessori Schools, Nobel Learning Communities, and BASIS Independent Schools in 2017 and 2018.

 At the time, Nobel had 25,000 students at 190 schools in 19 states and provided education for students 6 weeks through high school.
 It was founded in 1983 and purchased by Investcorp and Bahrain's Mumtalakat Holding Company (from Leeds Equity Partners) in 2015.

 Stratford Schools operated preschool through 8th grade schools in California.
 Stratford was previously owned by Warburg Pincus, a private equity group.
 SEG bought it for $500 million in a leveraged buyout using $220 million in loans from Macquarie Group.

 In 2018, SEG acquired LePort Montessori, which operated preschool through 8th grade Montessori schools in Southern California.

-In 2018, SEG also purchased 200+ schools including Chesterbrook Academy, Merryhill School, Discovery Isle Child Development Center, Enchanted Care Learning Center, Camelback Desert Schools, Southern Highlands Preparatory School, The Honor Roll School, and other small, regional brands.
+In 2018, SEG also purchased 200+ schools including Chesterbrook Academy, Merryhill School, Discovery Isle Child Development Center, Enchanted Care Learning Center, Camelback Desert School, Southern Highlands Preparatory School, The Honor Roll School, and other small, regional brands.

 In 2019, SEG purchased the BASIS Independent Schools which operate preschool through 12th grade schools.
 A group of 190 parents from BASIS submitted a letter expressing concerns regarding the schools’ ownership by a China-based private equity firm.